 I was born in 1950 in Lancashire and attended a boy’s grammar school.
 After qualifying as an English and Drama teacher in 1972, I worked in the North East of England for the next 35 years.
 During that time I did write, mainly plays, pantos and musicals for the students at the three schools in which I worked.

 When I stopped teaching I set up my own consultancy firm and worked as an adviser in schools and colleges in the North East of England.
-The new Conservative Government ended that avenue of work and in 2010 I found that I had time on my hands; having started work at the age of 15 I found the lack of work not to my liking and used the time to research the Roman invasion of Britain and begin to create a novel.
+The financial crash of 2010 ended that avenue of work and in 2010 I found that I had time on my hands; having started work at the age of 15 I found the lack of work not to my liking and used the time to research the Roman invasion of Britain and begin to create a novel.
 The result was The Sword of Cartimandua.

 My decision to begin writing was one of the best I have ever taken.